Earthquakes and Destructive Winds are Ready to Blow - Tradition or Obedience?! - Posted: August 07, 2021

 Yes, worship God every day.

 But rest from secular work and worship God as your Creator specifically on the Sabbath!
 Why?
 Because it is the Fourth Commandment of God!

 However, men have mixed Bible truth with pagan error by upholding Sunday observance as a Christian tradition.

 Sun-day observance is pagan and has its roots in sun worship.

 Also, men mix the ceremonial sabbath days given to ancient Israel as part of the Old Testament ceremonies with the observance of the Sabbath that is a memorial of Creation.
 The Old Testament ceremonial sabbath days were "a shadow of things to come."
 [Colossians 2:17.]
-These sabbath days and feast days were on different days such as the ninth, first, or eight day.
+These sabbath days and feast days (ex.
+Passover, Feast of Tabernacles, Feast of Weeks) were on different days such as the ninth, first, or eighth day.
 [Leviticus 23:32, 39.]
 The ministry of Christ is the fulfillment of all these shadows.
 But the Sabbath, as a memorial of Creation, is the seventh day.
 It is not ceremonial, but part of the permanent Ten Commandments.
 Contained in the heart of God's Ten Commandments, it is set aside as the day to rest and worship God as our Creator.

 Below is the Fourth Commandment of God:

 v.8 Remember the sabbath day, to keep it holy.